-Rob Managing Director, Derivatives Sales Securities division, Hong Kong
+Rob Managing Director, Derivatives Sales Securities Division, Tokyo

 My advice to anyone considering a career in finance would be to do a summer internship!
 It’s not just a chance for potential employers to get to know you; it’s a great way for you to determine if finance is really something that you want to do.